Harrowdene Farm House

 A Grade II listed four double bedroom detached former farmhouse, with gardens of approximately 0.3 acres in a prominent position on the edge of the village.

-The property, which originally dates from the 17th century, is of coursed limestone rubble construction under a peg tiled roof.
+The property originally dates from the 17th century.
 It has been refurbished and updated carefully blending period features, including back to back inglenook fireplaces and flagstone and quarry tiled floors, with the modern day living requirements.
 Well maintained part walled gardens surround the house and include two separate stone barns which have previously had full listed planning consent for conversion into a home office, gym or recreation room.
 There is also off street parking for up to three cars.

-The family room is dual aspect and has an exposed ceiling beam.
+The family room/study is dual aspect and has an exposed ceiling beam.
 There is a principally stone inglenook fireplace with a quarry tiled hearth and a log burning stove.
-The dining room has an inglenook fireplace housing a log burning stove, and exposed beams.
+The dining room has a large inglenook fireplace - forming the original part of the house - with a log burning stove and exposed beams.
 Other character features include a shuttered window to the rear with a window seat, and a bay window with folding shutters to the front allowing optimum light into the room.
-The sitting room overlooks the front and has a window seat and a traditional fireplace housing a log burning stove.
+The sitting room, which was formerly a court sessions room for the area, overlooks the front and has a window seat and a traditional fireplace housing a log burning stove.
 There is a door to the utility room.

 Kitchen/Breakfast Room, Utility Room and Wet Room